Seicrypto/torcontroller/README.md

 Now version: 1.0-1

-torcontroller is packages which combines tor, privoxy, systemctl packages, and so on. torcontroller Dev built some scripts let you just command on Linux: Debian bullseye environments including docker container.
-You will be able to run your application and control tor router by a function wrote any back-end program.
+torcontroller is a Debian package which combines tor, privoxy, systemctl packages, and so on. torcontroller Dev built some scripts to let you just command on Linux: Debian bullseye environments including docker container.
+You will be able to run your application and control tor router by a function that writes any back-end program.

 If you are not reading this on github, please go to <https://github.com/Seicrypto/torcontroller-1.0>
 Read more